-At the Sri Ramakrishna temple in Chennai, self-assured Maheswari is drawing kolam as a seva, or a ‘selfless service’.
+At the Sri Ramakrishna temple in Chennai, self-assured Maheswari is drawing kolam as a seva, or a "selfless service".
 She attends all the important festivals at the temple, where her graphical offerings are admired by many temple worshippers.
 At a special event commemorating the birth anniversary of Vivekananda, I join her in this haven of peace in the very lively neighbourhood of Mylapore.

 From the main entrance, the salmon pink temple looks like a giant elaborate wedding cake.
 However, in contrast to Dravidian temples, it is almost austere and anyone of any religion or faith is welcome to come meditate here.
-As night falls, Maheswari heads to the chapel where a statue of Sarada Devi, the spiritual companion of Ramakrishna, is kept.
+As night falls, Maheswari heads to the chapel where a statue of Sarada Devi, the spiritual companion of Ramakrishna, is displayed in a glass case.
 On the black floor, three opalescent kolam gradually appear, turning white as they dry.
-Maheswari has chosen this wet technique which is especially popular during festivities because they last for several days.
+Maheshwari has chosen this wet technique which is especially popular during festivities because they last for several days.
 The technique consists of holding a piece of cotton fabric dipped in a milk-like mixture made with rice flour and water in the hollow of the hand.
 The thumb presses it lightly, causing the liquid to run between the slightly spread fingers.
 Two or three parallel lines can be drawn at one time in this way.

 The rice water glistens in the light while the speakers blare devotional hymns, or bhajan.
-A crowd gathers around Maheswari, making appreciative noises and lifting their heads and both hands to the sky as if to say: "this woman is blessed by the gods”.
+A crowd gathers around Maheswari, making appreciative noises and lifting their heads and both hands to the sky as if to say: "this woman is blessed by the gods."
 The kolam is complete when she outlines the outer edges of the star-shaped kolam with a red powder made from hematite, or red oxide, called kavi.